lukecav/awesome-beaver-builder/CONTRIBUTING.md

 Please ensure your pull request adheres to the following guidelines:

 - Search previous suggestions before making a new one, as yours may be a duplicate.
-- Suggested add-ons should be tested and documented.
+- Suggested add-ons, plugins and themes should be tested and documented.
-- Suggested add-ons should be compatible with Beaver Builder plugin.
+- Suggested add-ons, plugins and themes should be compatible with Beaver Builder plugin.
 - Make an individual pull request for each suggestion.
 - Use the following format: `[ADD-ONS](LINK) - DESCRIPTION.`
 - New categories, or improvements to the existing categorization are welcome.